 All Defenses can be upgraded twice, first gaining a new ability, then empowering their abilities:

-- Inferno Beacon Upgrade: periodically unleash a Fire Storm on a target area that reduces enemy Damage Dealt.
-When fully upgraded, Burst of Flame area is increased and the Fire Storm is cast more often.
+- Inferno Beacon Upgrade: periodically unleash a Fire Storm on a target area and increase the radius of Burst of Flame.
+When fully upgraded, Fire Storm is cast more often.
 Effectiveness is increased by 33% with each upgrade.

-- Stormcaller Beacon Upgrade: periodically Shock a nearby enemy for heavy damage and reduced Defensive Ability, with a chance to stun.
+- Stormcaller Beacon Upgrade: periodically Shock a nearby enemy for heavy damage, with a chance to stun.
 When fully upgraded, the Shock is cast more often and affects two nearby enemies.
 Effectiveness is increased by 33% with each upgrade.

 - Stonewall Banner Upgrade: periodically cast an area Heal.
 When fully upgraded, the range and effectiveness of the Aura and Heal are increased.